O-Nect/O-Nect/README.md

 We've now added a blend file to our repo.
 Run the blender script and run_webcam.py from src (Unity Support To be added soon)

+We currently only support blender and are looking for contributers to port this to unity3D.